 It’s moving so fast and is a confusing picture: more negatives than positives at this point but not all bad.

 Many firms have reacted quickly: some redundancies already alas.
 I am also seeing candidates with consulting job offers that have been rescinded.
 I haven’t heard of accepted offers being withdrawn and I am aware of a mid-sized firm still planning their April and May intakes of management consultants.
 Many others have put recruitment on hold, or are on a go-slow.
 They’re keeping an eye open for candidates in anticipation of the eventual upturn.
-This is a sensible approach which applies in the case of some of the jobs on our website.
+This is a sensible approach that applies in the case of some of the jobs on our website.

 Each firm’s situation will differ depending on their sectors, service lines and project lifecycle: many have a strong pipeline but are not expecting new work to be signed off any time soon.
 They are not hiring but they are doing fine.

 The picture on interim and “associate” is very fluid: on the negative side, firms will protect their permanent staff over associates.
-On a positive perspective, a “flexible workforce” unencumbered by IR35 concerns is likely to prove very attractive to firms which are busy but reluctant to hire permanent staff.
+On a positive perspective, a “flexible workforce” unencumbered by IR35 concerns is likely to prove very attractive to firms that are busy but reluctant to hire permanent staff.
 I have heard anecdotal evidence of interim recruiters gearing up for a significant increase in demand.

 Job search tips